Thermal, Rheological and Basic Properties Laboratory

 Thermogravimetric analysis is a method in which changes in physical and chemical properties of materials are measured as a function of increasing temperature ramp (with constant heating rate), generally extended to its decomposition temperature.
 The weight loss curve (TGA) and its first derivative (DTGA) is used to evaluate the weight loss of a sample.

 Most of TGA curves show weight loss, which it is associated to chemical reactions (decomposition and separation of crystallization water, combustion, reduction of metallic oxides) and physical transformations (evaporation, vaporization, sublimation, desorption, drying).
 Exceptionally, weight gains may be observed due to reactions with gaseous components of the purge gas yielding non-volatile compounds, adsorption of gaseous products in the samples.
+Tests are conducted according to ISO 11358 standards.

 Heat deflection temperature (HDT)